plone/documentation/docs/install/create-project-cookieplone.md

 make frontend-start
 ```

-The Plone frontend server starts up and emits messages to the console.
+The Plone frontend server starts up and emits messages to the console, and should end with the following.
-The output should end with:

 ```console
 webpack 5.90.1 compiled successfully in 11004 ms